 (c) a reference to the provision of goods or services by a person includes a reference to the provision of goods or services under arrangements to which the person is a party.

-25. Offences by promoters, lenders, etc.
+25. Offences by promoters, lenders etc.

 (1) Where an offence against this Division in relation to a trading scheme is committed by a person who is a promoter of the scheme, any other person who is a promoter of that scheme is guilty of an offence against this Division punishable as the first-mentioned offence is punishable.